thinze/jira-custom-modification/README.md

 [Call the JIRA App webpage to test](https://positivmultimedia.atlassian.net/secure/Dashboard.jspa)

 # Final
-Now, after any reload of DIM page, the script will be execute automatically.
+Now, after any reload of JIRA pages, the script will be execute automatically.